 How I Approach Social Corporate Environments Now

-I’m far more true to my personality type.
-I’m observant and not overly concerned with presenting a jolly, smiley image.
-I make sure to display my confidence in the areas in which I was hired to excel in and in any other capacity I can.
-I don’t let things go unsaid where I can help, as I once did.
+These days, I’m far more true to my personality type.
+I’m not overly concerned with presenting a jolly, smiley image.
+I make sure to display my confidence in the areas in which I was hired to excel and in any other capacity I can.
+I don’t let things go unsaid where I can help it, as I once did.
 I’m not so quiet that I appear to be mentally vacant.
 I’m no longer awkward during company outings and events.
-My approach now to these corporate social environments is no one way, there’s a balance.
-You can’t go in too hot or too cold or, even, too warm by being too nice, accommodating and a mat to be walked all over.
-But you also shouldn’t be what you’re not, or, I should say, misrepresent who you are.
-The best advice is to consider what qualities about yourself are best to share, what habits to leave at home, and what traits you should perhaps enhance to best interact with your coworkers and excel at your duties.
-Most importantly, regardless of how long you believe you’ll hold a certain position at a company or what other factors in your life you find more important than excelling at a company, you might be surprised at how the adverse effects of under-representing your abilities, knowledge, and withholding your ideas can linger after leaving a position or company.
+My current approach to these corporate social environments is not one-way; it’s a balance.
+You can’t go in too hot or too cold, or even too warm by being too nice, accommodating, and a doormat.
+But you also shouldn’t be what you’re not—or, I should say, misrepresent who you are.

 When playing the nice girl (or guy), an emphasis on being easy to get along with and non-confrontational can often serve as barriers to asserting your knowledge and defending your ideas.
 Creating a poor image of yourself can hurt your confidence outside of the job, leave you mulling over your mistakes, and hoping you don’t repeat them elsewhere.
 Even if you recognize that this misstep resulted from your conscious decision to focus on other things besides your job, you can still slip into believing that you were truly incompetent in some way.